FAA issues warning to travelers amid omicron surge: Delays will continue

-(NEW YORK) -- The travel chaos continues for an eighth consecutive day Friday, with almost 1,300 U.S. cancellations as of 11 a.m.
+(NEW YORK) -- The travel chaos continues for an eighth consecutive day Friday, with more than 1,600 U.S. cancellations as of 8 p.m.
 ET.
 The airlines have been grappling with the one-two punch of bad winter weather and a surge in crew COVID cases that have left them short-staffed, and forced airlines to cancel nearly 10,000 flights since Christmas Eve.

 Now the Federal Aviation Administration is warning of staffing issues of its own, such as sick air traffic controllers.
 In addition, the FAA warned on Thursday that weather, holiday traffic and COVID-19 "are likely to result in some travel delays in the coming days."